crazzfeng/sendcloud-docs/docs/Email Marketing/audience.md

     * Lost.
 Who unsubscibed or complained your emails will be segement into the Lost.
     * Sleepy.
 Who never open,click your emails
     * Active.
 Who used to open or click your emails.
-  * We also provide the
+  * We also provide the regional performance of you audience

 <br />